ewuin/stockCrawl/README.md

 You can however see screen captures of the site running from my local machine at the IP address: http://18.188.177.97/

-The packages necessary to run are: django django-autocomplete-light requests uuid scrapy scrapyd (for scrapyd_api) python-scrapyd-api
+The packages necessary to run are: django, django-autocomplete-light, requests, uuid, scrapy, scrapyd (for scrapyd_api), python-scrapyd-api,

-scrapy_djangoitem
+scrapy_djangoitem,
-bs4
+bs4,
-scrapyd-client
+scrapyd-client,
-nltk
+nltk,
 (after installing nltk, enter python shell,
 >>import nltk
 >>nltk.download('stopwords')
 >>nltk.download('wordnet')
-)
+),
-pandas
+pandas,
-numpy
+numpy,
-selenium
+selenium,
-scipy(if errors, use << pip --no-cache-dir install scipy >> to avoid memory error) scikit-learn
+scipy(if errors, use << pip --no-cache-dir install scipy >> to avoid memory error), scikit-learn,